 Public attention to racism is generally focused on the symptoms (such as a racist slur or the adultification of Black women and girls by an individual or group) rather than the system of racial inequity.

 Like two sides of the same coin, racial privilege describes race-based advantages and preferential treatment based on skin color, while racial oppression refers to race-based disadvantages, discrimination and exploitation based on skin color.

 Continue learning about racial equity and inclusion

 The Annie E. Casey Foundation offers a variety of reports and resources to help promote racial equity and inclusion in America.
-Explore the resources below to learn more and help promote equity and inclusion in your life:
+Explore the resources below and sign up for our newsletters to learn more and help promote equity and inclusion in your life: